-- A. Submission to that conduct or communication is made a term or condition, either explicitly or implicitly, to obtain or participate in an education program or activity; or - B. Submission or rejection of that conduct or communication by an individual is used as a factor in decisions affecting that individual's education; or - C. That conduct or communication has the purpose or effect of substantially or unreasonably interfering with an individual's education, or creating an intimidating, hostile or offensive educational environment.
+- A. Submission to that conduct or communication is made a term or condition, either explicitly or implicitly, of obtaining an education; or - B. Submission or rejection of that conduct or communication by an individual is used as a factor in decisions affecting that individual's education; or - C. That conduct or communication has the purpose or effect of substantially or unreasonably interfering with an individual's education, or creating an intimidating, hostile or offensive educational environment.